palautatan/ph142/about-me.md

 You can check out my <a href="https://www.linkedin.com/in/palautatan/">LinkedIn</a> profile for more.
 You can add me as well!
 No awkwardness, I'm just a person.

 ## Hobbies
 I like to do a lot of things!
-I love music, teach karate, avoid playing The Sims 4, and can't live without caffeine.
+I love music, teach karate, avoid playing The Sims 4, can't live without caffeine, and have an awful shopping habit.